-Kristen Leanderson Abrams is the director of Buffett-McCain Institute Initiative to Combat Modern Slavery.
-In this capacity, she provides strategic leadership and operational management for the Institute’s comprehensive program to combat human trafficking in the agricultural sector.
+Kristen Leanderson Abrams is the senior director of human trafficking at the McCain Institute.
+In this capacity, she provides strategic leadership and operational management for the Institute’s program to combat all forms of human trafficking.
+Abrams is also the director of Buffett-McCain Institute Initiative to Combat Modern Slavery, a multi-disciplinary effort to end forced labor and labor exploitation in the agricultural sector.

 Abrams has extensive experience managing programs and advocating for solutions to prevent and end all forms of human trafficking and modern slavery around the world.
 Prior to joining the McCain Institute, she ran a consulting practice providing advice to non-profits working to end exploitation and promote human rights.
 She also served as the acting director of the Alliance to End Slavery and Trafficking (ATEST).